-3.75 The NPPF (paragraph 178) requires local planning authorities to ensure that a site is suitable for the proposed use taking account of, amongst other things, ground conditions arising from former activities and uses.
+3.83 The NPPF (paragraph 178) requires Local Planning Authorities (LPAs) to ensure that a site is suitable for the proposed use taking account of, amongst other things, ground conditions arising from former activities and uses.
 Policy ENV11 is, however, clear that land contamination is not in itself a reason to refuse planning permission.
-Model land contamination conditions would be recommended to ensure that any contaminated land at the site was appropriately remediated prior to construction if the application were to be recommended favourably.
+Model land contamination conditions would be recommended to ensure that any contaminated land at the site was appropriately remediated prior to construction, if the application were to be recommended favourably.